-Each output has a dedicated soft start circuit.
-The soft start voltage is an internal digital reference ramp to one of two noninverting inputs of the error amplifier.
+Each output has a dedicated soft-start circuit.
+The soft-start voltage is an internal digital reference ramp to one of two noninverting inputs of the error amplifier.
 The other input is the (internal) precision 0.8-V reference.
-The total ramp time for the FB voltage to charge from 0 V to 0.8 V is about 2.1 ms. During a soft start interval, the TPS5428x output slowly increases the voltage to the noninverting input of the error amplifier.
-In this way, the output voltage ramps up slowly until the voltage on the noninverting input to the error amplifier reaches the internal 0.8 V reference voltage.
+The total ramp time for the FB voltage to charge from 0 V to 0.8 V is about 2.1 ms. During a soft-start interval, the TPS54386-Q1 output slowly increases the voltage to the noninverting input of the error amplifier.
+In this way, the output voltage ramps up slowly until the voltage on the noninverting input to the error amplifier remains at the reference voltage.
 At that time, the voltage at the noninverting input to the error amplifier remains at the reference voltage.

-To avoid a disturbance in the output voltage during the stepping of the digital soft start, a minimum output capacitance of 50 $\mu F$ is recommended.
-Also see Feedback Loop and Inductor-Capacitor (L-C) Filter Selection Once the filter and compensation components have been established, laboratory measurements of the physical design should be performed to confirm converter stability.
+To avoid a disturbance in the output voltage during the stepping of the digital soft-start, a minimum output capacitance of 50 $\mu$ F is recommended.
+See Feedback Loop and Inductor-Capacitor (L-C) Filter Selection.
+Once the filter and compensation components have been established, laboratory measurements of the physical design should be performed to confirm converter stability.

-During the soft start interval, pulse-by-pulse current limiting is in effect.
+During the soft-start interval, pulse-by-pulse current limiting is in effect.
 If an overcurrent pulse is detected, six PWM pulses are skipped to allow the inductor current to decay before another PWM pulse is applied.
 (See the Output Overload Protection section.)
-There is no pulse skipping if a current limit pulse is not detected.
+There is no pulse-skipping if a current-limit pulse is not detected.

-If the rate of rise of the input voltage (PVDDx) is such that the input voltage is too low to support the desired regulation voltage by the time Soft Start has completed, then the output UV circuit may trip and cause a hiccup in the output voltage.
-In this case, use a timed delay startup from the $\overline{\text{ENx}}$ pin to delay the startup of the output until the PVDDx voltage has the capability of supporting the desired regulation voltage.
+If the rate of rise of the input voltage (PVDDx) is such that the input voltage is too low to support the desired regulation voltage by the time soft-start has completed, then the output UV circuit may trip and cause a hiccup in the output voltage.
+In this case, use a timed-delay start-up from the ENx pin to delay the start-up of the output until the PVDDx voltage has the capability of supporting the desired regulation voltage.
 See Operating Near Maximum Duty Cycle and Maximum Output Capacitance for related information.